1934 Auckland Rugby League season: Taradale v Mt Albert

+Northland v Devonport

 Auckland representative season

 The Auckland selectors for the season were William Mincham (Ted Mincham's father), who had played for Auckland in the 1910s, Bert Avery, and Ernie Asher.
 The first representative fixture of the season was played against Taranaki with Lou Hutt being appointed captain.
 The Taranaki team was being picked by Frank Delgrosso.
 In the match with Northland Roy Hardgrave played his first representative match in New Zealand since his return from playing for St Helens in England.